ritza-co/replit-docs-2/docs/programming-ide/nix-on-replit.md

 entrypoint = "hello.py"
 ```

-The `run` key is the only required key `.replit` files.
+The `run` key is the only required key in `.replit` files.
 The `run` key tells Replit what command to run when the run button is pressed.

 ```toml
 run = ["python", "hello.py"]